swiftlang/swift/docs/3 - Simple User Defined Datatypes i.e. enum, union, and struct.rst

 Other Stuff
 -----------

-Following the uniform syntax for variable and func definitions, oneof and struct should allow attributes, e.g.::
+Following the uniform syntax for variable and func definitions, union and struct should allow attributes, e.g.::

   struct [packed] MyPoint { x : sometype1, y : sometype2 }